Classification of Oppenheimer-Snyder Collapse: Singular, Bouncing, and Soft-Landing Scenarios: RN collapse: a bounce with an apparent-horizon minimum

-The RN geometry provides a simple explicit example of a static exterior that can exhibit \emph{both} signature features discussed in Section~\ref{sec:signatures}: a bounce of the star surface and a left vertex in the apparent-horizon trajectory.
+The RN geometry provides a simple explicit example of a static exterior that can exhibit \emph{both} signature features discussed in Section~\ref{sec:signatures}: a bounce of the star surface and an apparent-horizon minimum in the apparent-horizon trajectory.
 The RN exterior spacetime is described by

 where $m$ and $q$ denote the mass and the electric charge.
 The corresponding Misner--Sharp mass function is

 For $0<|q|<m$ there are two horizons,

 with $R_{+}$ the radius of the outer horizon and $R_{-}$ the inner horizon; the extremal limit $|q|=m$ gives $R_{+}=R_{-}=m$.
 Throughout this section we restrict to the black hole parameter $0<|q|\le m$ and assume the OS collapse starts from a sufficiently large initial radius $R_0>R_+$.